Last Updated September 18, 2021

 Personal Information We Collect From You

 Personal information is information that directly or indirectly identifies an individual.
-The types of personal information we may collect includes, but is not limited to the following:
+In the past 12 months, we have collected the following categories of personal information:

 - Email address;